cdamken/oc_tools/oc_tools.md

-oC_Utilities are several "shortcuts" that helps me to administrate my oC
+'oC_Utilities are several "shortcuts" that helps me to administrate my oC

 ### List: